Sara Canning

 Sara Canning (born July 14, 1987) is a Canadian actress.
-She co-starred on The CW television series The Vampire Diaries as Jenna Sommers, and appeared in the 2009 feature film, Black Field.
-She starred as Dylan Weir in the Canadian television series, Primeval: New World, and as Dr. Melissa Conner on the Global medical drama Remedy.
+She co-starred in the CW television series The Vampire Diaries as Jenna Sommers and appeared in the 2009 feature film Black Field.
+She starred as Dylan Weir in the Canadian television series Primeval: New World and as Dr. Melissa Conner on the Global medical drama Remedy.
 Canning appeared in the 2017 theatrical film War for the Planet of the Apes.
 She is also known for her role as Jacquelyn Scieszka in the Netflix TV series A Series of Unfortunate Events.

 Early life

 Canning was born in Gander, Newfoundland, Canada, the daughter of Wayne and Daphne Canning.
 She lived in Brown's Arm, Newfoundland until age eleven, and was then raised in Sherwood Park, near Edmonton, Alberta.
 She competed as a figure skater in her childhood and early adolescent years, and became interested in theatre as a student at F.R.
 Haythorne Junior High.
 Canning starred in several stage productions while attending Bev Facey Community High School, and acted in shows at her hometown stage at Festival Place.

 Canning made her professional acting debut in George Orwell's 1984 at the Citadel Theatre in Edmonton at the age of 18.
 She began studying general arts at the University of Alberta, and considered going into journalism.
 Still interested in performing, Canning left university at 19 and moved to Vancouver to pursue a career in acting.
 She graduated from a year-long screen acting program at Vancouver Film School in 2007.